 - Unusual behaviour after an absence from school or college including depression, anxiety, aggression, withdrawn etc; - Reluctance in undergoing normal medical examinations; - Some girls may ask for help, but may not be explicit about the problem due to embarrassment or fear; - Noticeable rubbing of chest / breast area, i.e. itching; - Slow movements and struggling to bend down: - Fear of changing for physical activities due to scars showing or bandages being visible.

-Female Genital Mutilation Screening Tool Correct as at April 2016
+Female Genital Mutilation Screening ToolCorrect as of April 2016